 More favorite bread recipes

-- Cinnamon Pull-Apart Bread is similar to cinnamon monkey pull-apart but much faster and easier to make.
+- Cinnamon Pull-Apart Bread is similar to cinnamon monkey pull-apart, but much faster and easier to make.

-- Spiced Apple Cider Oatmeal Bread makes a hearty slice of delicious apple-flavored bread.
+- Spiced Apple Cider Oatmeal Bread makes a hearty, delicious slice of apple-flavored bread.

 More Pecan Recipes